Plan for Living with Covid-19

 Collective training now unfortunately ceased for 6 weeks!
 Only individual training within a radius of 5 km of homes permitted!

-The government has decided that, as of midnight on Wednesday 21 October, all of Ireland will be placed on Level 5 of the Plan for Living with COVID-19.
+As of midnight on 21 October, we will be placed on Level 5 of the Plan for Living with COVID-19.
 Level 5 restrictions will remain in place for a period of 6 weeks.